GuoyanZhao-Lab/MORA/README.txt

 Motif Over Representation Analysis (MORA) is a fully automated pipeline to detect enrichment of known TF binding motifs in any query sequences.
 This repository provides source code and documentation of the single machine version of the pipeline.

-1) Make sure you system has software-properties-common and libparallel-forkmanager-perl installed.
+1) Make sure your system has software-properties-common and libparallel-forkmanager-perl installed.
 If not following command would install the required packages.

 apt-get update && apt-get install -y software-properties-common